 Bottom Line

 Many factors can affect how much you’ll pay in taxes on $1 million.
 The source of the funds may be most important.
-You could owe no tax on money from an insurance settlement or spousal insurance, for example.
+You could owe no tax on money from an insurance payout or spousal inheritance, for example.
 But if it came from salary or wages you were paid, especially if you live in a state with high-income taxes, you may owe most of your windfall to taxes.
-Your tax filing status and any tax management strategies also can make a sizable difference.
+Your tax filing status and any tax management strategies can also make a sizable difference.

 Tips for Tax Planning